Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 To see an up-to-date list of Mendix Platform supported Widgets: https://marketplace.mendix.com/link/supporttype/Platform

 Locating Mendix Widgets is made as simple as possible by Menditect.

+### 1. Determine Widget Name

-The first step is to determine the **name of the widget**, for example `actionButton1`, on the Page.
+The first step is to determine the name of the widget, for example `actionButton1`, on the Page.

 For **Mendix developers**, the easiest way is to open the Page in Studio Pro and find the name by opening the Properties: https://docs.mendix.com/refguide/common-widget-properties/#name

-For **Testers** who do not use Studio Pro, it is recommended to use one of the [Browser Extensions](../../../Tools/frontend-browser-extension) created by Menditect to extract the Widget name from the `mx-name-widgetName` CSS class.
+For **Testers** who do not use Studio Pro, it is recommended to use one of the [Browser Extensions](../../../Tools/frontend-browser-extension) created by Menditect to extract the Widget name from the `mx-name-widgetName123` in the CSS.

+### 2: Determine parent element

+If the parent element is a Mendix Page, the parent will be the relevant `Page` object from the `PlaywrightConnector` module.

+However, if the parent

 :::warning todo